Derailleur

-A derailleur (/fr/) is specifically a device that moves a bicycle chain from one sprocket to another, and more generally the entire gearset on a multiple-speed bicycle with such a mechanism.
+A derailleur (/dɪˈreɪlɚ/ di-RAYL-ər; /dɪˈreɪljər/ di-RAYL-yər) is specifically a device that moves a bicycle chain from one sprocket to another, and more generally the entire gearset on a multiple-speed bicycle with such a mechanism.

 Modern front and rear derailleurs typically consist of a moveable chain-guide that is operated remotely by a Bowden cable attached to a shifter mounted on the down tube, handlebar stem, or handlebar.
 When a rider operates the lever while pedalling, the change in cable tension moves the chain-guide from side to side, "derailing" the chain onto different sprockets.

 Etymology

-Dérailleur is a French word, derived from the derailment of a train from its tracks.
-Its first recorded use was 1930.
+The word "derailleur" is derived from the French word dérailleur, literally meaning "derailer": a device used to derail a train from its tracks.
+Its first recorded use was in 1930.